hama-projects/Digital-Wallet-Payment-Processing-System/README.md

 This project simulates a simplified financial system where users can:

 - Register and authenticate securely
 - Manage digital wallets
 - Send and receive payments
 - Track transaction history
 - Earn reward points
-- View system analytics through admin dashboard
+- View system analytics through an admin dashboard

 The goal is to demonstrate backend system design, API development, and financial workflow implementation.